Encoder-Only Image Registration: Appendix

 \subsection{Heatmap Generation of Fig. \ref{fig:conv_vis}}

 As part of our methodology for crafting the heatmap depicted in Fig. \ref{fig:conv_vis} of the main text, we began by training the EOIR network, with start channels $N_s=32$, on the abdomen CT dataset.
 Subsequently, we randomly selected an image from this dataset as the fixed image and derived the moving image by translating it one voxel anteriorly.
+Similarly, the three binary squares on the left are all translated with one voxel to the bottom to obtain the moving images, which is why their gradients respond to the vertical direction.

 With the new moving and fixed images as inputs, we used the 3-layer encoder to extract a 32-channel feature map.
 To make the output visually interpretable, we applied Principal Component Analysis (PCA) to reduce the channels to one, retaining only the component with the largest variance.
 The heatmap was computed using the formula $(\mathbf{I}_{m}(p) - \mathbf{I}_{f}(p))/\frac{\partial \mathbf{I}_{f}}{\partial y}(p)$.
 Post-processing involved thresholding, where invalid voxels were set to 0 and valid voxels to 1.
 A 2D heatmap was then generated by averaging all slices along the axis direction and visualized using the `viridis' color map to enhance clarity and interpretation.
 The untrained heatmap was generated following the same process as described above, but with the encoder initialized randomly.